surma/surma.dev/content/things/portrait-mode.md

   c = A \left( \frac{\frac{D_\text{focal}}{2} + \sqrt{\frac{D_\text{focal}^2}{4} - D_\text{focal}\cdot f}}{\frac{D_\text{light}}{2} - \sqrt{\frac{D_\text{light}^2}{4} - D_\text{light}\cdot f}} - 1 \right)
 $$

 Admittedly, this formula isn’t simple, intuitive or, honestly, even that helpful.
-But let’s look at this in an extreme configuration: Let’s move the focal plane as close as possible to the sensor ($D_\text{focal} = 4f$) and move the light source infinitelyz far away ($D_\text{light} \rightarrow \infty$).
+But let’s look at this in an extreme configuration: Let’s move the focal plane as close as possible to the sensor ($D_\text{focal} = 4f$) and move the light source infinitely far away ($D_\text{light} \rightarrow \infty$).
 In this scenario, the formula drastically simplifies (provided you can calculate the limit, which I couldn’t without [help][limit]):

 $$
 c = A
 $$

 I found this _fascinating_.
 In the extreme case, the focal length actually has _no_ influence over the size of the bokeh circles, despite photographers saying to “use a long lens”.
 Lens size alone dictates how big the circle on the sensor is.
-Surely, not all photography resources can be wrong here, though?
+So why do photography resources recommend a long lens to increase bokeh?
+Surely they can’t all be wrong?

 ### Same-picture comparison